 An aspirin a day may do more than keep the doctor away.
 Did you know that using aspirin in the garden can have a beneficial effect on many of your plants?
-Salicylic acid is the active ingredient in aspirin and is derived from willow bark.
+Acetylsalicylic acid is the active ingredient in aspirin and is derived from salicylic acid, which is naturally found in willow bark, and many other trees.
 This natural cure all really can boost the health of your plants.
 Try aspirin water for plants and see if your yields and overall plant health don’t improve.

 Theory Behind Aspirin for Plant Growth

 The use of aspirin on plants appears to be beneficial but the question is, why?
 Apparently, plants produce minute amounts of salicylic acid on their own when they are stressed.
 This tiny amount helps plants cope when they are under insect attack, dry, underfed or maybe even experiencing a disease issue.
 The component helps boost the plant’s immune system, just like it does for us.

 - A diluted solution of aspirin water for plants provided accelerated germination and some resistance to disease and pests.

 - Aspirin in vegetable gardens has been shown to increase plant size and yield.